tomasz-oponowicz/markets/README.md

 ![](data/icons/com.bitstower.Markets.svg?raw=true)

 # Markets

-A simple application to track stocks, currencies and cryptocurrencies.

-The Markets app delivers financial data to your fingertips.
+The Markets application delivers financial data to your fingertips.
+Track stocks, currencies and cryptocurrencies.
 Stay on top of the market and never miss an investment opportunity!

 ## Screenshots